 - The incidence of melanoma continues to rise significantly, at a rate faster than that of any of the seven most common cancers.

 - One American dies of melanoma almost every hour (every 62 minutes).

-Therefore, Dr. Tallman, Peter Bulley, PA-C, and Dana Fink, PA-C recommend that their patients be diligent in their sun protection and sunscreen use, and encourage everyone to examine their skin regularly for irregular moles or suspicious lesions, in addition to seeing a dermatologist on a regular basis.
+Therefore, Dr. Tallman, Peter Bulley, PA-C, and Laine Elam, PA-C recommend that their patients be diligent in their sun protection and sunscreen use, and encourage everyone to examine their skin regularly for irregular moles or suspicious lesions, in addition to seeing a dermatologist on a regular basis.

 For more information on common skin conditions visit the following sites:

 - Medline: A Research Tool to Access Health information